weedlesniper/advp-project-2/README.md

 Ensure that you have the pre-requisites highlighted above before commencing.
 The Windows installer for Tesseract can be found at https://github.com/tesseract-ocr/tesseract/releases/download/5.5.0/tesseract-ocr-w64-setup-5.5.0.20241111.exe and NodeJS at https://nodejs.org/dist/v24.11.1/node-v24.11.1-x64.msi

+Ensure that Tesseract is installed at the following location: C:\Program Files\Tesseract-OCR\tesseract.exe.
+Otherwise, you will need to change the value of pytesseract.pytesseract.tesseract_cmd location found library_basics.py in order to work.

 Open up a terminal, and run the following commands.